freva-org/freva-nextgen/docs/source/databrowser/cli.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can filter the metadata results to include only specific facet keys using the
-``--include-only`` flag.
+``--facet-fields`` flag.
 This is useful when you only need information about
 certain metadata categories:

 .. code:: console

-    freva-client databrowser metadata-search fs_type=s3 --include-only realm --include-only time_frequency --include-only experiment
+    freva-client databrowser metadata-search fs_type=s3 --facet-fields realm --facet-fields time_frequency --facet-fields experiment

 This will return metadata for only the specified facets (realm, time_frequency, and experiment),
 making the output more focused and easier to process.